Perioperative Nutrition

 It is now recognised that the age-old surgical mantra of very slow reintroduction of oral diet and mobilisation post-operatively was misplaced.

-The introduction of Enhanced Recovery After Surgery (ERAS) was revolutionary engendering real change and is now an established part of surgical practice.
-The basic tenets behind ERAS consist of:
+The introduction of Enhanced Recovery After Surgery (ERAS) was revolutionary, engendering real change, and is now an established part of surgical practice.
+The basic tenets of ERAS include:

 Post-Operative Nutrition

-There is good evidence that early post-operative feeding reduces post-operative complications and the Enhanced Recovery After Surgery (ERAS) protocol is designed to start post-operative feeding as soon as possible (coupled with early mobilisation to reduce muscle loss).
+There is good evidence that early post-operative feeding reduces post-operative complications and the Enhanced Recovery After Surgery (ERAS) protocol is designed to initiate post-operative feeding as soon as possible (coupled with early mobilisation to minimise muscle loss).

 Special Situations